spinnaker/buildtool/dev/buildtool/cloudbuild/README.md

 ## Google Cloud Build files

-The `containers-build-java8.yml` and `containers-tag-java8.yml` files are
+The `containers.yml` and `debs.yml` files are
-[Google Cloud Build build configurations](https://cloud.google.com/cloud-build/docs/build-config) for building the Spinnaker microservices.
-Similarly, `debs.yml` is for building (and publishing) the Debian packages.
+[Google Cloud Build build configurations](https://cloud.google.com/cloud-build/docs/build-config) for building and publishing the Spinnaker microservice containers and Debian packages.

 In order to use them, there must be a `save_cache` and `restore_cache` image in the Google Container Registry of the project in which the configurations are